authcompanion/authcompanion2/README.md

 - Securely handle the registration, login, logout, and account recovery of user accounts.
 - Generate and verify [JWTs](https://jwt.io/introduction), a token used for your user's session and authenticating them into your web application's backend APIs.
-- Manage Users via a self-service Dashboard and confidently store and own your web application's user accounts
+- Manage Users via a self-service Dashboard and confidently store and own your web application's user accounts, on your terms.
 - Help users create accounts and login with a passkey on their mobile device (aka passwordless) or by using traditional username/passwords instead

 ## Try it